ExamDay/cPsql/README.md

 1. Prompts the user for a host IP address, port number, role/username, database name, and password with which to forge a connection to a running PostgreSQL server.
-(To get past this step, you will need to provide connection info to an actual database, but I trust you can manage that on your own, if you don't have one laying around already.)
+(To get past this step, you will need to provide connection info to an actual database, but I trust you can manage that on your own if you don't have one laying around already.)

-2. Attempts to forge a connection with the provided credentials and prints out the server version as a proof of life.
-Otherwise prints an error message.
+2. Attempts to forge a connection with the provided credentials and prints out the server version as a proof-of-life.
+Otherwise prints an error message and exits.

 3. Drops any tables in the database named "cPsql_demo_users" or "cPsql_demo_cars" and recreates them with certain constraints on their columns.